dnstrace/public-suffix-data/README.md

 ```
 Array(
    "com" => [
-      ["amazonaws","s3-eu-west-1","%"],
+      [4, "amazonaws","s3-eu-west-1","%"],
-      ["amazonaws","s3-eu-west-2","%"],
+      [4, "amazonaws","s3-eu-west-2","%"],
-      ["amazonaws","s3-eu-west-3","%"], ...
+      [4, "amazonaws","s3-eu-west-3","%"], ...
       ]
    "net" => [ ... ]
     ...
 ```

 The first level of the array contains keys corresponding to TLDs.
-The second layer of the array contains a suffix-first (inversed) array of values to match, where the % value signals wildcard.
+The second layer of the array contains two things: first, an integer at index zero dictating how long the array is (in the place of the TLD since that has already been matched), and second, a suffix-first (inversed) array of values to match, where the % value signals wildcard.
+Again, excluding the TLD.

 In order to decide if a domain is valid (assuming invalid characters have already been checked for):